Kaleab-Yaye/PO-Analysis-Toolkit/intelligence-dossier/M1_Sentinel_Protocol.md

 What this means is that the complex and sophisticated checks done by the `ishumei` SDK boil down to those few classes.
 Now we could potentially start our tracing within those classes and methods, but since we are planning to also pass the whole thing dynamically, dealing with how the app works with what is passed to the implementation (`onError` and `onSuccess`) suffices for now.

-> **Note**: The following explanation will show that the poor handling of the SDK is what made the app susceptible to our attack — not because the SDK is weak and not because we understood all the logic of the SDK.
+> **Note**: The following explanation will show that the poor handling of the SDK is what made the app susceptible to our attack, not because the SDK is weak and not because we understood all the logic of the SDK.

 ## How the app implemented the callback
 We will start with `onSuccess(Ljava/lang/String;)V`.
-The reason is `onError`, while the SDK creators made it to be more than just an outlet for logging errors — in this app it is just what `onError` is doing.
+The reason is `onError`, while the SDK creators made it to be more than just an outlet for logging errors, in this app it is just what `onError` is doing.

 ### onSuccess
 This method takes a string as an argument and the SDK, from what I have seen from dynamic hooks, passes a complicated and encrypted string that was meant to be handled by the app.
 But the devs of PO only needed the SDK to call `onSuccess` and wanted to handle the logic in a rather lazy but smart way.